Ma Timi Bina Marihalchhu

 Ma Timi Bina Marihalchhu is 2008 film about a soldier who risks his life to save his country.
 This film features Bhuwan K.C., Jharana Thapa and Sushmita K.C. in the lead roles.

 Plot

 Bhuwan was going home after his duty in the army while he was driving his car breaks while he tries to fix it a lady appears in his car.
 Then Kajal scares Bhuwan Kc in his army office than he finds her than she tells the story about herself.
 After hearing the story about herself than Bhuwan decides to marry her.
 After the marriage Bhuwan goes on a mission to rescue a police lady who has been kidnapped.
 While rescuing her Bhuwan gets kidnapped by them.
-Than he gets rescued by the army after that he get awarded.
+Then, he gets rescued by the army after that he get awarded.
 While Bhuwan was away his wife gets treated badly by Bhuwan's stepmom who was only interested in his property not in Bhuwan.